cataaptr/Cybersecurity-Practice-Labs/Password-Cracking/Cracking-a-Linux-Password-on-My-Own-Machine.md

 # 🔓 Cracking a Linux Password on My Own Machine

-I used **John the Ripper** to crack a Linux password on my own machine.
-The process involved several steps:
+I used **John the Ripper** to crack a password on my own machine.
+The process involved utilizing a password hash and a predefined dictionary of common passwords.
+By extracting the password hash and testing it against the entries in the dictionary, I aimed to find a matching password.
+This method illustrates how even simple passwords can be compromised, emphasizing the importance of using strong, unique passwords for security.

+> “123456” is one of the most commonly used passwords in the world, making it an easy target for a hacker attempting a brute-force attack.

 ## Steps: